Malynivka, Polohy Raion, Zaporizhzhia Oblast: History

 Due to the Holodomor, a manmade famine in Soviet Ukraine between 1932 and 1933, 160 residents of the village died.

 On 12 June 2020, in accordance with a decree from the Ukrainian parliament, the Verkhovna Rada, Malynivka became the administrative center of the eponymous Malynivka rural hromada.
 On 17 July the same year, as a result of country-wide administrative decentralization reforms in Ukraine in which Huliaipole Raion was abolished, the village became part of Polohy Raion.

 Russian invasion of Ukraine

 On 5 March 2022, during the Russian invasion of Ukraine, the village briefly fell under Russian occupation.
-On 22 March the same year, the village was liberated by the Armed Forces of Ukraine.
+On 22 March the same year, the village was recaptured by the Armed Forces of Ukraine.
 Many houses had been destroyed and electricity was no longer working by the end of the fighting.

 On 20 February 2023, the regional Ukrainian military administration reported that Russian forces shelled civilian infrastructure in the village.
 On 14 July 2025, the village was recaptured by Russian forces.